skriegman/img/README.md

 1. Citing
 ------

-If using this code for academic purposes please cite the following two papers
+If using this code for academic purposes please cite the following two papers,

 Physical simulation: